gideonibemerejr/SEI-CC-2/work/hw-w01/README.md

     ```
     $ brew install tree
     ```
-4. cd into your SEI-CC-22 directory and run the following:
+4. Go ahead and `cd` into your /SEI-CC-22 directory and run the following:
    ```
    $ cd work
    ```